dotnet/docs-maui/docs/user-interface/styles/xaml.md

 Styles can inherit from other styles to reduce duplication and enable reuse.
 This is achieved by setting the `Style.BasedOn` property to an existing `Style`.
 In XAML, this can be achieved by setting the `BasedOn` property to a `StaticResource` markup extension that references a previously created `Style`.

 Styles that inherit from a base style can include `Setter` instances for new properties, or use them to override setters from the base style.
 In addition, styles that inherit from a base style must target the same type, or a type that derives from the type targeted by the base style.
-For example, if a base style targets <xref:Microsoft.Maui.Controls.View> objects, styles that are based on the base style can target <xref:Microsoft.Maui.Controls.View> objects or types that derive from the <xref:Microsoft.Maui.Controls.View> class, such as <xref:Microsoft.Maui.Controls.Label> and `Button` objects.
+For example, if a base style targets <xref:Microsoft.Maui.Controls.View> objects, styles that are based on the base style can target <xref:Microsoft.Maui.Controls.View> objects or types that derive from the <xref:Microsoft.Maui.Controls.View> class, such as <xref:Microsoft.Maui.Controls.Label> and <xref:Microsoft.Maui.Controls.Button> objects.

 A style can only inherit from styles at the same level, or above, in the view hierarchy.
 This means that: